Preventing Teen Suicide

-Join American Public Square and KCUR 89.3 on February 28 for a discussion on teen suicide prevention in the KC Metro area and beyond.
-Panelists will examine contributing factors, warning signs, affected communities, and prevention and treatment strategies.
+On February 28, 2019, American Public Square and KCUR 89.3 presented a discussion on teen suicide prevention in the KC Metro area and beyond.
+Panelists examined contributing factors, warning signs, affected communities, and prevention and treatment strategies.

-KCUR 89.3’s Laura Ziegler will present special reporting, and after the panel program, a community resource fair will feature groups dealing with and providing services around youth suicide.
+KCUR 89.3’s Laura Ziegler presented special reporting, and after the panel program, a community resource fair featured groups dealing with and providing services around youth suicide.

 Dr. Sean Joe